 BDR Bill Sponsor Bill Description Overview Status / Position BILL STATUS Select Environmental & Natural Resources Bills 40-264 SB43 Division of Environmental Protection Revises provisions relating to environmental protection AN ACT relating to environmental protection.
 This bill is designed to address delegation of authorities, from the NDEP to local Health Districts.
-It is related to two programs; specifically, safe drinking water and solid waste management Monitoring, neutral.
+It is related to two programs; specifically, safe drinking water and solid waste management.
+Monitoring, neutral.
 This is a Senate HHS bill that is assigned to the Senate Health and Human Services Committee.
-HEARD ON FEBRUARY 18, 2025 26-392 SB286 Joint Interim Standing Committee on Natural Resources (NRS 218E.320) Seeks to establish state policy relating to tribal expertise and knowledge of public lands.
+HEARD ON FEBRUARY 18, 2025 // WORK SESSIONED ON 3/27/25: Amended and Passed 26-392 SB286 Joint Interim Standing Committee on Natural Resources (NRS 218E.320) Seeks to establish state policy relating to tribal expertise and knowledge of public lands.
 AN ACT relating to planning; declaring the importance of tribal knowledge and expertise and consulting tribal governments when engaged in the land use planning process; revising provisions relating to the State and Local Government Cooperation Act to include tribal governments.
 WSG is neutral.
 Assigned to Senate Natural Resources.
-HEARD ON THURSDAY, MARCH 20, 2025 R-388 AJR12 Joint Interim Standing Committee on Natural Resources (NRS 218E.320) JR: Declares support of Legislature for certain principles of solar development in this State.
+HEARD ON THURSDAY, MARCH 20, 2025 // WORK SESSION SCHEDULED FOR APRIL 1, 2025 R-388 AJR12 Joint Interim Standing Committee on Natural Resources (NRS 218E.320) JR: Declares support of Legislature for certain principles of solar development in this State.
 None available.
 WSG is neutral.
 Assigned to Assembly Leg Ops.
 NO HEARING SCHEDULED YET.
 R-380 SJR4 Joint Interim Standing Committee on Natural Resources (NRS 218E.320) JR: Urges the Federal Government to support and recognize certain land use planning principles when conducting projects in this State.
 Nevada Legislature hereby urges the Fed.
 Govt. to support and recognize the following land use principles when conducting projects in this State: 1) Actions on public lands in the State of Nevada should be led 40 and driven by the impacted local communities, 2) There must be coordination between federal, state, tribal and 42 local governments, including, without limitation, federal agencies, 3) Public lands must be managed for multiple uses while also providing for the economic, social and environmental sustainability of public lands.
 Worthy of support.
 Assigned to Senate Natural Resources.
-NO HEARING SCHEDULED YET.
-10-679 AB429 Assembly Committee on Natural Resources Revises provisions relating to natural resources.
-Unknown Will monitor.
-Assigned to Assembly Natural Resources.
-NO HEARING SCHEDULED YET.
+HEARING SCHEDULED FOR APRIL 3, 2025